nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Upon entering quiz mode, the following user input will be recognised:
 * `↓ key` shows answer and notes of the current flashcard
 * `q` key quits review mode
-* `y` to represent correct answer.
-This input will only be recognised after the `↓ key` is pressed
+* `y` This input will only be recognised after the `↓ key` is pressed. `y` is a feedback to indicate a correct answer.
-* `n` to represent incorrect answer.
-This input will only be recognised after the `↓ key` is pressed
+* `n` This input will only be recognised after the `↓ key` is pressed. `n` is a feedback to indicate an incorrect answer.

-Upon pressing the down arrow key, the user will be prompted if they got the answer correct.
-The user can then press `y` to indicate a correct answer or `n` to indicate an incorrect answer.
+Upon pressing the `↓ key`, the user will be prompted if they got the answer correct.
+The user can then press `y` to feedback that they got the correct answer or `n` to feedback that they got an incorrect answer.

 Format: `quiz`